 After a RAN5 5G NR CADC WI closes, if any RAN5 “Pending” 5G NR CADC configuration gains an “Interested Operator”, this configuration could be implemented in the forward release 5G NR CADC configuration WI pending on RAN5’s decision.
 E.g., After RAN5 Rel-16 5G NR CADC WI close, if any RAN5 “Pending” Rel-16 5G NR CADC configuration gains an “Interested Operator”, this configuration could be implemented in the Rel-17 or forward 5G NR CADC configuration WI pending on RAN5’s decision.

-Considering the meeting efficiency, it is strongly suggested that all the changes to Chapter 5 to be covered in a Jumbo CR submitted by Chapter 5 owner.
-Any other individual change request to Chapter 5 is suggested to be merged into the Jumbo CR and the corresponding company will be added as a co-source company.
+Considering the meeting efficiency, it is strongly suggested that all the configuration specific changes to Chapter 5 to be covered in a Jumbo CR submitted by Chapter 5 owner.
+Any other individual configuration specific change request to Chapter 5 is suggested to be merged into the Jumbo CR and the corresponding company will be added as a co-source company.
+Additional change requests not related to configuration specific changes can be submitted under feature specific WIs

 No new configurations/new bands/new BWs shall be introduced into Chapter 5 of TS 38.521-1 [14], TS 38.521-2 [15] and TS 38.521-3 [16], unless the new configurations/new bands/new BWs have been completed in RAN4.

-To avoid missing changes to the test cases in Chapter 6/7 of TS 38.521-1 [14], TS 38.521-2 [15] and TS 38.521-3 [16] for any new configurations/new bands/new BWs,
+To avoid missing configuration specific changes to the test cases in Chapter 6/7 of TS 38.521-1 [14], TS 38.521-2 [15] and TS 38.521-3 [16] for any new configurations/new bands/new BWs,

-- If it is thought there are no changes needed for Chapter 6/7 or only the changes to ΔTIB,c and ΔRIB,c are needed in Chapter 6/7, an paper shall be submitted to justify why no changes to Chapter 6/7 are needed or why only the changes to ΔTIB,c and ΔRIB,c are needed in Chapter 6/7.
-Otherwise, any change requests to Chapter 5 shall NOT be accepted by RAN5 and there shall be no changes to Chapter 5.
+- If it is thought there are no configuration specific changes needed for Chapter 6/7 or only the changes to ΔTIB,c and ΔRIB,c are needed in Chapter 6/7, an paper shall be submitted to justify why no such changes to Chapter 6/7 are needed or why only the changes to ΔTIB,c and ΔRIB,c are needed in Chapter 6/7.
+Otherwise, any configuration specific change requests to Chapter 5 shall NOT be accepted by RAN5 and there shall be no changes to Chapter 5.

 - If there are already new configurations/new bands/new BWs related test cases in Chapter 6/7 which are just incomplete yet, change requests to Chapter 5 are acceptable.